 (2) Two types of stainless steel are used in the construction of the TFHE: ASTM A316L and ASTM A304.
 Temperature-dependent Elastic Modulus and Mean Coefficient of Thermal Expansion data are the same for these two materials, as is the 2004 ASME Boiler and Pressure Vessel Code fatigue design curve (for < 1 M cycles).
 Slight differences exist in thermal conductivity and material strength.

 (3) Two thermal analyses were performed.
-The first examined normal operating conditions and the second emergency or end-of-day shutdown procedures.
+The first examined normal operating conditions and the second examined end-of-day shutdown procedures.
 The results of these analyses were used as input for the structural analysis.

 The FEA results determined that the use of cold flush water when shutting down the TFHE (either at the end of the day or due to a problem in the process line) created high stresses in susceptible regions of the outer cylinder assembly structure.
 Repeated application and removal of these high stresses caused fatigue damage, and ultimately a low cycle fatigue failure.

-The addition of the insulation on the outside of the TFHEs (relative to previous designs) increased the temperature of the outer steam jacket wall, which in turn created a larger temperature difference between the inner and outer walls and a corresponding increase in stresses at the sites of observed cracking.
+The addition of insulation on the outside of the TFHEs (relative to previous designs) increased the temperature of the outer steam jacket wall, which in turn created a larger temperature difference between the inner and outer walls and thus, a corresponding increase in stresses at the sites of observed cracking.
 We provided design and operational changes to the units to ensure structural integrity.

 We perform design, analysis and failure analysis services for clients in industries including the pharmaceutical and food industries.